ritabt/PokAImon/README.md

 tensorboard --logdir results --port 6006
 ```

 Step 5: To test a model, move its `.onnx` file (found in `results/run-id/`) to the unity project Assets directory.
-In Unity, for both agets, drag model into model reference field.
+In Unity, for both agents, drag model into model reference field.
 Hit play.

 ## How to Resume Training
 * Set the `--keep-checkpoints` option to a high enough value (before initial training)